toshok/pirouette/README.md

 Pirouette Bindings
 ==================

-This repo contains the Pirouette bindings for iOS apis, and will contain Sample projects in the future.
+This repo contains the Pirouette bindings for OSX and iOS frameworks, and will contain Sample projects in the future.

 It does not contain the native driver code.
 For that you need to download [the Pirouette package](eventual url here) or